12hk.com

 Above: a typical red packet for weddings.

-When the groom and his brothers have faced up to the challenges, the bride, usually dressed in a white western wedding gown, would be allowed to be seen by him in all her glory - the product of a few hours of getting her makeup and hair done.
-But the groom had not been idling either.
-Before coming for the pick-up, he and his party decorated the cars that would later be used for transporting the wedding party.
+When the groom and his brothers have faced up to the challenges, the bride, usually dressed in a white western wedding gown, would be allowed to be seen by him in all her glory - the product of a few hours of getting her makeup and hair done that started at the crack of dawn.
+Sometimes the makeover is so drastic that he may not even recognize her.

 After all the fun and games, it's time for the couple to get down to business.